What is Zagreb famous for?

 However, Zagreb also offers plenty to beer lovers, even though Croatia is known for its wines.

-A place to begin to find good beer is Mali Medo (Little Bear) bar.
+A place to begin to find good beer is Mali Medo (Little Bear) bar which is located in the middle of Tkalciceva street – you can’t miss it.

 In addition to serving locally made beer like Mrki Medved, Dva Klasa and Crna Kraljica, the restaurant also serves fine food if you get hungry from the beer.

-This bar is unique in the area because it offers tourists friendly staff, as well as reasonably priced and locally produced beer.
+This bar is unique in that area because it offers tourists friendly staff, as well as reasonably priced and locally produced beer.

 A great example of this is the Museum of Broken Relationships, one of the most unique museums to visit while in Zagreb.